Dr. Cunningham is a cardiothoracic surgeon in the USC Cardiovascular Thoracic Institute (CVTI) at Keck Medicine of USC.

 “Cardiovascular thoracic surgery is truly a team sport where everyone — on and off the field — has to focus on the ball.
 This often requires significant personal commitment and all too often sacrifices.
 Everyone on the team is always willing to step up to the plate and try their best.”

-Dr. Cunningham is the associate professor of cardiothoracic surgery.
+Dr. Cunningham is the associate professor of clinical surgery.
 Click here to view Dr. Cunningham’s full biography.

 Click here to learn more about the USC Cardiovascular Thoracic Institute (CVTI).